cherrycookie27/Portfolio/README.md

-# Portfolio
+# Ron's Reliable Delivery
-Highlight scripts from different projects I have been a part of.
+Highlight scripts from my first skill demonstration.
+I was the sole coder for the project, we had 5 days to complete the project.